bashojs/basho/README.md

 basho [1,2,3,4] -a -j x.length -e 'echo ${x}'
 ```

-Filter arrays with the -f option.
+Filter arrays with the 'filter' option -f.

 ```bash
 # echo 3; echo 4
 basho [1,2,3,4] -f 'x>2' -e 'echo ${x}'
 ```

-Reduce with the -r option.
-The first parameter is the lambda, the second
-parameter is the initial value of the accumulator.
+Reduce with the 'reduce' option -r.
+The first parameter is the lambda, the second parameter is the initial value of the accumulator.

 ```bash
 # Prints the sum 10
 basho [1,2,3,4] -r 'acc+x' 0 -e 'echo ${x}'
 ```

-There's also flatMap, the -m option.
+There's also the 'flatMap' option -m.

 ```bash
 # Returns [11, 21, 12, 22, 13, 23]